 Professor Aiping Lyu

-Dean and Dr. Kennedy Y.H.
-Wong Endowed Chair of Chinese Medicine
+Dr. Kennedy Y.H.
+Wong Endowed Professor in Chinese Medicine

 A renowned expert and academic in the integrative medicine field, Professor Lyu Aiping has been Head & Spokesperson of the China Delegation, International Organization for Standardization Technical Committee on traditional Chinese medicine (ISO/TC249) since 2009.
 Besides, he currently serves as President of Good Practice at the Traditional Chinese Medicine Research Association and is a Member of Chinese Pharmacopoeia.
 He is also Director of the Chinese Medicine Standardization Office in State Administration of Traditional Chinese Medicine (SATCM), and Director of the Chinese Medicine Standard Research Center at the China Academy of Chinese Medical Sciences.

 Professor Lyu has published more than 30 books and over 500 articles, including 350 articles in SCI journals such as Nature Medicine, Nature Communication, Biomaterials, Briefings in Bioinformatics and Journal of Proteomic Research.
 Under his leadership, three standards related to Chinese medicine have been issued.
 Over the years, he has obtained more than 60 patents from his research activities.

 Professor Lyu is active in integrative medicine research, with a particular focus on clinical evaluation with randomised clinical trials on Chinese medicine pattern classification, pharmacology combining with bio-chemo-informatics analysis on Chinese medicine intervention, and rheumatoid arthritis and cancer drug discovery and development based on Chinese medicine.

 |2002||Ministry of Health Expert with Prominent Contribution|

 |2014||National Standard Development with Outstanding Contribution|